Using branches

 The branch my-branch

 is based on the production layout.
-Any changes made on it are saved in your branch's layout and can later be applied on it.
+Any changes made on it are saved in your branch's layout and can later be on it.

 based on your production